isomerpages/moe-marsilingpri/_curriculum/Physical Education, Art, Music/Physical Education (PE).md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PE___Table_on_OAL_Camp.png">
 </div>
 <h4></h4>
+<h4>Lower Primary Games (LPG)</h4>
+<p>Lower Primary students are taught a variety of fundamental movements (locomotor
+and non-locomotor skills) and manipulative skills during PE lessons.</p>
+<p>The Lower Primary Games is an annual sports event for Primary 1 and 2
+students to showcase their PE skills by taking part in exciting games.
+They will perform and demonstrate what they have learned in PE in front of their parents, who are specially invited to the event.</p>
+<p>Parents get to participate in the parent-child game during the event.
+This parent-child game not only helps to build and strengthen their relationship, but it also allows parents to understand what their child is learning during PE lessons and its importance in the holistic development of the child.</p>
+<h4></h4>
 <h4>Sports Education Programme: Archery</h4>
 <p>Archery is introduced to Primary 6 students as part of the Sports Education
 Programme to encourage sports participation in schools and increase sporting